Gaza doctors say patients suffering mystery injuries after Israeli attacks

 In Gaza, Dr Saqa'a said the small pieces of shrapnel found in patients' bodies did not show up under x-ray.

 "We are used to seeing shrapnel penetrate the body making localised damage.
-Now we didn't see shrapnel, but we found the destruction,"
+Now we didn't see shrapnel, but we found the destruction,"he said.

 Most of the injuries were around the abdomen, nearly a metre up from the ground, he said.
 The doctors also found that an injured patient who had been stabilised after one or two days, might suddenly die.